kristofferkjeldby/SharedCache/README.md

 );
 ```

-This will create a `SharedCustomListCache` using the second level cache method configured in the setting `SharedCache.Html.SecondLevelSharedCustomCacheMethod`.
-This will allow us to use e.g. a FileStringCache locally and a RedisStringCache on test environments.
+This will create a `SharedCustomListCache` using the second level cache method configured in the `SharedCache.Html.SecondLevelSharedCustomCacheMethod` setting.
+This will allow us to use e.g. a `FileStringCache` locally and a `RedisStringCache` on test environments.
 It will also put the cache on the CM server in clearOnlyMode (configured in the setting `SharedCache.Html.SharedCustomCacheClearOnly`).
 This means that the cache on the CM server will not add content to the second level cache.
 This prevents unpublished items on the CM server from interfering with the CD servers cache.

 Also, in this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.